cap-js/docs/node.js/cds-serve.md

 Be aware that using an absolute path will disallow serving the service at multiple protocols.

+### Base Protocol Adapter

+All CAP-own protocol adapters extend a base protocol adapter that mounts the following middlewares:
+1. `http_log`: log all incoming requests
+2. `requires_check`: check the required roles for the respective service

 ### Custom Protocol Adapter

 Similar to the configuration of the GraphQL Adapter, you can plug in your own protocol.